Skip to Content

 However, it can only exist under certain conditions.
 If these aspects aren’t maintained, your pothos could very well revert to having completely green leaves.
 To avoid this, ensure you:

-• Always keep your plant potted- this makes it easy to move it around, in case you need to transfer it to meet its lighting requirements
+• Always keep your plant potted- this makes it easy to move it around in case you need to transfer it to meet its lighting requirements.

-How is Pearls and Jade pothos pruned?
+How are Pearls and Jade pothos pruned?

 Once you’ve decided, take each vine and establish the point where you’ll prune it.
-The ideal place to cut each vine is about ¼ of an inch above each leaf.
+The ideal place to cut each vine is about ¼ an inch above each leaf.

 Be careful not to leave some of the vines leafless.
 In my experience, such vines don’t regrow efficiently.
-If you end up with a leafless vine, you can prune it altogether.
+You can prune it altogether if you end up with a leafless vine.

 Wrap Up